May 25, 2023

 Mutual funds are an ideal investment because they offer instant diversification and carry less risk than a single stock.

-- Instant diversification: Because you get exposure to an array of companies, industries, and sectors, mutual funds instantly diversify your portfolio.
+- Instant diversification: Because you get exposure to an array of companies, industries, and sectors, mutual funds instantly diversify your portfolio which can help to reduce the impact of a single investment on your overall portfolio.

 - Minimizes risk: It’s unlikely that every company within a mutual fund will go down at the same time, protecting your portfolio from volatility.